dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 ![Fed-Manager-Admission-Control-deny-deployment-in-default-namespace-Sync-Success](../images/Fed-Manager-Admission-Control-deny-deployment-in-default-namespace-Sync-Success.png)

 Note - You can only view policy and hence operators cannot modify the policy.
 If any modification is required, it need to be done from Federation Master where the policy was created.

+### Task 3.2 - Enable the Admission Control on the clusters.

 For the Admission Policy to take effect, we have one last step to do which is to enable the Admission Control Rule for local cluster.
 This can be done by toggle the status button which allow you have the admission policy in Monitor or Protect Mode based on your decision.